anisha1311/Sage-Business/README.md

-# smai-qb-service
+# smai-myob-service

-Qb service helps to connect QB business.
+myob service helps to connect myob business.
 This service provides the connection link & then fetch data of all required entities.
 This data is mapped & pushed to queue for processing by business service

 * Get connection URL
 * Connect business